 Aristocrats, BBC One (1999)

-The last show on our list is another miniseries and takes us back across the seas to 18th century England where, like we said at the start of this article, the fashion trends revolved around lace, corsets, and ostentatious headdresses, especially for the elite of the time.
+The last show on our list is another miniseries and takes us back across the seas to 18th-century England where, as we said at the start of this article, the fashion trends revolved around lace, corsets, and ostentatious headdresses, especially for the elite of the time.